marshalmori/site-trailer-filmes/README.md

 ## Installation
 Here are the steps of the necessary installations:

-1. **Install Python 3** - open to this [link](https://www.python.org/downloads/), download and install Python 3 according to your operating system.
+1. **Install Python 3** - open this [link](https://www.python.org/downloads/), download and install Python 3 according to your operating system.
 2. **Download project** - download this project to your machine in a location of your choice.
 3. **Access the `movie_trailer` folder.**